How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 Not even as an emotion.

-It is a sensory organ, a communication network, and a memory-bearing structure.
+Fascia is a sensory organ, communication network, and regulatory system throughout the body.

 mechanoreceptors (movement perception)